 One of our objectives on launch was to become something of a hub for content of interest to feminist fans of Japanese pop culture.
-I think we’re doing a decent job of this for recent content, not so much for the content that pre-dates us.
+We’re doing a decent job of this for recent content, but not so much for the content that pre-dates us.

-So, starting today, we’re taking part in Throwback Thursday to post some of the great feminist content on anime, manga and other Japanese pop culture from the days before we existed and invite our readers to do the same.
+So, starting today, we’ll be periodically posting some of the great feminist content on anime, manga and other Japanese pop culture from the days before we existed and invite our readers to do the same.
 Most of the time this will be a link to a single older post with some commentary on why it stands out for us.
 Sometimes, like today, it will be a collection of links around a theme.